localstack/localstack-blog.github.io/content/2024-08-23-localstack-release-v-3-7-0/index.md

 To learn more about LocalStack DevContainer Templates, check out the [LocalStack documentation](https://docs.localstack.cloud/user-guide/integrations/devcontainers).

-### New Lambda Event Source Mapping implementation (Preview)
+### New Lambda Event Source Mapping implementation

 LocalStack now supports a new implementation for [Lambda Event Source Mapping](https://docs.aws.amazon.com/lambda/latest/dg/invocation-eventsourcemapping.html) (ESM) with improved reliability, performance, and AWS parity.
 You can use the `LAMBDA_EVENT_SOURCE_MAPPING=v2` configuration variable to use the new ESM implementation.
 The ESM v2 implementation is also compatible with the Java-based event pattern rule engine (`EVENT_RULE_ENGINE=java`).
-However, the new ESM implementation is still in preview and may not support all features.
+However, the new ESM implementation is still in **preview** and may not support all features.

 The improvements over ESM v1 include:

 - Improved reliability through internal retries and separation of concern such that single exceptions or timeouts don't affect other event source mappings.
 - Improved performance by enabling concurrent event source mappings rather than having a single thread handling everything.
 - Improved AWS parity, for example related to filtering and SQS polling.

 The limitations compared to ESM v1 include:

 - Lambda Failure Destinations do not yet support FIFO SQS queues and SNS topics.
 - Lambda Failure Destination Messages do not yet match the AWS structure, using a `context` similar to EventBridge Pipes instead of `requestContext` and `responseContext`.
 - Partial Batch Responses using `FunctionResponseTypes` are not yet fully supported.